Delete Cargo Integration Tests

 to

-This way, when you modify just the tests, the cargo is smart to not recompile the library crate.
+This way, when you modify just the tests, Cargo is smart to not recompile the library crate.

 It knows that the contents of tests.rs